 The association owns the John Gardiner Farm, located at the corner of Park Avenue and Little Plains Road, and the Suydam Homestead, located at the crossroads of Route 25A and Centerport Road.

 The Russell B. Brush Research Center hours at Harborfields Public Library are:

-Monday-Thursday Friday or by appointment 9 a.m.-1 p.m.
-10 a.m. -1 p.m.
+Monday-Thursday 9 a.m.-1 p.m.
+Friday 10 a.m. -1 p.m.